oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 ```
 :::

-<a name="ExpandOptionlevels">Cyclic navigation properties (whose target type is identical or can be
+<a id="ExpandOptionlevels">Cyclic navigation properties (whose target type is identical or can be
 cast to its source type) can be recursively expanded using the special
 `$levels` option.
 The value of the `$levels` option is either a positive
 integer to specify the number of levels to expand, or the literal string